OceanGlidersCommunity/OG-format-user-manual/.github/PULL_REQUEST_TEMPLATE.md

       ask reviewers to update their review.
 - [ ] Proponents and moderador should explicitly agree that it is ready to to merge.
+- [ ] The moderador is the one in charge to actually merge or close this PR according to the final decision.

 # For maintainers